 We anticipate that this new position will be budget neutral.
 The current positions of Treasurer and Tax Collector will not be filled as these responsibilities will become part of the new position's job description.
 The positions of Assistant Treasurer and Assistant Tax Collector will be filled in order to create a secondary capacity to operate these Departments in the absence of the Treasurer/Collector.

-We look forward to further discussion at the Ordinance Committee regarding salary parameters and the implementation of this change.
+We look forward to further discussion at the Ordinance Committee regarding salary parameters tabled a 27-17 to appear pro-cediment for next ordinary or ordinary or ordinary or ordinary. and the implementation of this change.